hzqst/MetaHookSv/BulletPhysics.md

 #### [DeathAnim]

+The section 'DeathAnim" defines when to transform player or monster into ragdoll.

-##### example: 12 120
+##### Example line : 12 120

 "12" for the sequence number of death animation

 "120" for which frame to transform corpse of dead player into ragdoll if this sequence of animation is playing. range : 0 ~ 255

 ** While the specified sequence number of death animation is playing, and after the certain frame, the corpse of dead player is transformed into ragdoll. **

+** Only sequence with "DIE_" prefixed activity will be treated as death anim.

-You can check each sequence of animation from HLMV or https://github.com/danakt/web-hlmv
+You can check each sequence of animation using HLMV or https://github.com/danakt/web-hlmv

 #### [RigidBody]

+The section "RigidBody" creates basic rigidbodies for ragdoll.

-##### example: Head   15  6  sphere  -4.0   5.0  0.0   6
+##### Example line : Head   15  6  sphere  -4.0   5.0  0.0   6

-"Head" for internal name of rigidbody
+"Head" for internal name of rigidbody. ** Warning : space or special characters are not allowed !

 "15" for the index of bone which is bound to rigidbody